Afternoon BriefAI Search & Discovery

 In the same study, Gemini and Sonar left about three relevant websites uncited per average query, while citation efficiency varied materially by model design.
 Translation: this is not some unavoidable limitation of AI.
 Product decisions are shaping who gets attribution and who disappears.

-Another recent framework paper makes a similar point from a different angle.
-It argues that generative search should be measured in two stages: source selection and source absorption.[4]
-In other words, getting cited is only one layer of the problem.
+Another framework paper argues that generative search should be measured in two stages: source selection and source absorption.
+Getting cited is only one layer of the problem.
 The deeper issue is whether the page meaningfully shaped the generated answer.

 If answer engines keep becoming the front door to commercial discovery, then the brand that gets absorbed into the answer will matter more than the brand that merely exists somewhere in the result set.
 That shifts the competitive game away from raw discoverability and toward source design, evidence density, and authority packaging.